mkejeiri/Domain-Driven-Design/EventStorming.md

 >> "Whenever we receive a clarification request from a known customer, we try to answer or to open the conversation with the desired specialist within one working day."

-A policy can also be seen as a placeholder for a decision happening in the organization, triggered by a given event (or combination of events).
+A **policy** can also be seen as a placeholder for a decision happening in the organization, triggered by a given event (or combination of events).

 ![pic](images/staffmanagedpolicy.jpg)

 Sometimes this reaction to an event is automatic, other times it is managed by people.
-When this is the case, we place the relevant person (which represent can represent different stages of maturity of the company) on the corresponding policy.
+When this is the case, we place the relevant person (which represent can represent different stages of maturity of the company) on the corresponding **policy**.

 **Policies** tend to be the first thing that needs to change when the business context changes. **Policies** are the flexible glue between the other building blocks of business processes.

-Discovering the real implementation of an existing policy is an investigation game: people will not tell you the real story at first attempt.
+Discovering the real implementation of an existing **policy** is an investigation game: people will not tell you the real story at first attempt.
 To get through this, speak loudly and use *whenever* ... *then* with *Always/Immediate* in a sentence.

 **Example**